seb1080/webOneBiteAtaTime/basics/networking/networking.md

 - L-2 The data-link layer: This layer sets up linksa across the physical network, putting packets into network frames.
 This layer has 2 sub-layers: the logical link control layer and the Media Access Control Layer(MAC layer).
 The

-- L-1 The physical layer:
+- L-1 The physical layer: The pysical layer: This layer conveys the bit stream across the network either electrically, mechanically or radio waves. the physical layer covers a variety of devices and mediums including: cabling, connectors, receivers, transceivers and repeaters.

 ## Protocol & Methods